Article

 Reduce the number of fields and tables in your database.
 Identify your key sources and eliminate those that aren’t delivering valuable data.
 This way, you can focus on a clean and streamlined database without any complexity whatsoever.

-3) Look for Data Gaps
+3) Look for data gaps

 How helpful is your database to your sales and marketing teams?
 Does it provide all the data they need to understand customers, prospects, and the market?
 If not, you need to identify gaps in your database.